nkanderson/ECE585-llc/testing/testPlan.md

 ### 2. Writing a Unit Test
 Unit tests can be split up into 3 parts: setup, verification, and teardown.
-1. Setup is where you instantiate objects and variables used in the test
+1. Setup is where you instantiate objects and variables used in the test.
 2. Verification is where you run your UUT (unit under test) and evaluate the output using an assert.
 3. Teardown is only needed if you need to clean up after your test such as